pratimguhaniyogi/pratimguhaniyogi.github.io/_pages/about.md

 accessible to all learners.
 I am enthusiastic about pursuing a career that allows me to continue both my research and teaching endeavors.

-As for my personal background, I grew up in [Kolkata](https://en.wikipedia.org/wiki/Kolkata), in state of West Bengal, [India](https://en.wikipedia.org/wiki/India) in a [Bengali](https://en.wikipedia.org/wiki/Bengalis) family.
+As for my personal background, I grew up in [Kolkata](https://en.wikipedia.org/wiki/Kolkata), in the state of West Bengal, [India](https://en.wikipedia.org/wiki/India) in a [Bengali](https://en.wikipedia.org/wiki/Bengalis) family.
 When I am not working, I like to travel.
-In my free-time I usually experiment with cooking, especially Indian and Chinese food and try out new restaurants!
+In my free time, I usually experiment with cooking, especially Indian and Chinese food, and try out new restaurants!
 I keep on trying new things from time to time, from painting to photography, from writing poetry to reading about history.